 • Back-out procedure: What should be done in case the change does not perform as expected or there is adverse effect on the system

 • Measuring the success: The success of a change should be measured to ensure that the change has been effective in delivering the objective for which it was implemented.
-The success of overall change management process should also be continuously monitored based on the metrics mentioned below.
+The success of an overall change management process should also be continuously monitored based on the metrics mentioned below.

 When reviewing the change plan it must be evaluated based on below metrics that predict whether the change management process needs any modifications:

-• Successful changes: Number of changes that have been implemented successfully compared to total number of changes implemented.
+• Successful changes: Number of changes that have been implemented successfully compared to the total number of changes implemented.

 • Emergency changes: The number of emergency changes completed.
 Does this number grow over time?